iterative/mlem.ai/content/docs/gto/get-started-dvc.md

  data/data.xml  another-dataset        data     data-registry,get-started    imported
 ```

-You can use `--name` to define a human readable name for the artifact (should be
+The same way you specify `type`, you can specify `description`, `labels` and
-unique).
-This is useful when you have complex folder structures or if you
+`name`.
+Defining human-readable `name` (should be unique) is useful when you
-artifact can have different paths during the project lifecycle.
-You can also
+have complex folder structures or if you artifact can have different paths
-`--description` and `--labels` to add them if you need.
+during the project lifecycle.

 You can use `name` to address the object in `dvc get`: